localstack/docs/content/en/user-guide/aws/pca/index.md

 </disable-copy>
 {{< /command >}}

-The CA certificate is now created and its ARN is indicated by the `CertficiateArn` parameter.
+The CA certificate is now created and its ARN is indicated by the `CertificateArn` parameter.

 ### Import CA Certificate